BZFlag-Dev/bzflag/plugins/bzfscron/README.bzfscron.txt

 which would give you a zero-time match!

-MULTIPLE RESTRICTIONS:
+**Multiple Restrictions:**

 Since there are two fields to restrict a command's execution, the behavior when both are restricted is undefined by standard.  bzfscron chooses to execute it only when BOTH fields are matched (e.g. if you say run on fridays only, and run on the 13th only, it will only run on friday the 13th).
 This is contrary to the way that most modern system crons deal with this situation.
 You have been warned.

-FORMAT EXTENSIONS (Advanced):
+**Format Extensions (advanced):**

 The bzfscron plugin also supports "step values" like several modern crons, so